-Downtown San José is growing as a destination for dining and entertainment, but still struggles to attract clothing, accessories, home furnishings, or other goods.
+Downtown San José is growing as a destination for dining and entertainment but still struggles to attract retailers of clothing, accessories, home furnishings, or other goods.

-There are quality of life issues in Downtown including a large homeless population.
+Quality of life issues exist in Downtown, including a large population of people experiencing homelessness.